 Disclosure of GHG Mitigation Activities

-Identify at least three GHG mitigation activities that contributed to the reduction in organizational GHG emissions to demonstrate that planned reductions were not the result of organic growth or decline.
-These activities should reflect internal actions the applicant took to achieve the reduction, and should be in addition to any renewable electricity or offset purchases.
+Identify at least three GHG mitigation activities that contributed to the reduction of overall emissions in order to demonstrate that planned reductions were not the result of organic growth or decline.
+These activities should reflect applicant's most impactful strategies, and ideally should be in addition to renewable electricity or offset purchases.
 Activities relating to supply chain management may be included if the goal incorporated scope 3 reductions.